Book: Just So Stories by Rudyard Kipling

 And if you are lucky enough, little fish cakes would go really well on a seaside picnic!

-Book: Little House in the Big Woods by Laura Ingalls Wilder, illustrated by Garth Williams
+Little House in the Big Woods by Laura Ingalls Wilder, illustrated by Garth Williams

 1971, Harper & Row

 August is the month of first harvests.
 The 1st of August is Lammas, or Loaf Mass, when people used to bless loaves of bread made from the first crops.
-Although this is in some ways the longest, sleepiest month of Summer, we are already looking forward to Autumn, and gathering in the rest of the harvest.If you go out into the fields now you can see what is growing.
+Although this is in some ways the longest, sleepiest month of Summer, we are already looking forward to Autumn, and gathering in the rest of the harvest.grain1If you go out into the fields now you can see what is growing.
 Around here it is oats and barley.

 Top: oats.
 Bottom: barley.